Labelbox/labelbox-python/README.md

         yield CustomJsonOutput(...)
 ```

+## Contribution guidelines
+We encourage developers to contribute to the Labelbox Python SDK and help improve its functionality and usability.
+Please refer to the `CONTRIB.md` file in the root folder of the repository for detailed information on how to contribute.

-## Contribute with AI assistance
+## Develop with AI assistance (lbx_prompt.txt)
 ### Load this repo code as context for large language models
 Using the [GPT repository loader](https://github.com/mpoon/gpt-repository-loader), we have created `lbx_prompt.txt` that contains data from all `.py` and `.md` files.
 The file has about 730k tokens.
 We recommend using Gemini 1.5 Pro with 1 million context length window

-## Contribution
-We encourage developers to contribute to the Labelbox Python SDK and help improve its functionality and usability.
-Please refer to the `CONTRIB.md` file in the root folder of the repository for detailed information on how to contribute.

 ## Documentation
 The Labelbox Python SDK is well-documented to help developers get started quickly and use the SDK effectively.
 Here are some resources: